 UW–Madison University Special

-No credits of prior coursework are allowed to satisfy requirements.
+No credits from the UW–Madison University Special student career are allowed to satisfy requirements.

 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.